uhartSec/ProjectZ/README.md

 | Port         | Port that the flooding attack is taking place on.  |

 ## User
+Data model for storing users that can access the cluster.
 | FieldName        | Summary                                                   |
 |------------------|-----------------------------------------------------------|
 | ID               | Unique ID to differ from other users                      |